Business & Contract Law

-McGrath & Spielberger provides small to medium sized businesses with the wide range of affordable legal services needed to form, market and grow their organization.
+McGrath & Spielberger provides small to medium sized businesses with the wide range of affordable business lawyer services needed to form, grow, and protect their organization.
 The Firm provides these services in Florida, Georgia, North Carolina, Ohio, South Carolina, and Tennessee.

 The attorneys of McGrath & Spielberger have vast experience in dealing with the issues that businesses face on day-to-day basis – with such experience coming not only from their practice of law but also from their entrepreneurial business ventures and endeavors.
 So, not only do our business clients receive representation based on sound legal principles, they also receive representation based on practical real-world business knowledge and experience that can only be gained by owning and running a business.

 While McGrath & Spielberger can handle virtually any issue a business may need assistance with, the list below provides a sample of the types of services we regularly provide to our clients.
 So if you own, manage or represent a small to medium sized business, or if you plan to start one, contact us today!
 Our legal assistance for businesses includes, but is not limited to, the following areas.

 Even good companies and well thought-out partnerships can take wrong turns, or end up in external or internal disputes.
 With something as important as your business and livelihood on the line, you need appropriate legal representation to assist you in trying to reach the best possible outcome.

 Limited liability companies (LLCs), for-profit corporations, non-profit corporations, partnerships . . . each has its own advantages but also its own issues to be mindful of.
 To build a successful business which can grow and prosper efficiently but also weather the challenging times, you need to start with the proper foundation.